Abcodia is a company engaged in the validation and discover of molecular biomarkers linked to age related diseases.

 Tender Loving Childcare operates purpose built nurseries predominantly positioned on NHS hospital sites.
 The company operates an innovative business model enabling it to provide a high quality environment while minimising the cost of development of each nursery.
 The investment was sold to Learning Care Group in 2008.

 The Bear Hungerford Limited owns and operates the 41 bedroom Bear Hotel in Hungerford.
+Albion sold The Bear Hungerford in March 2013.

 The Charnwood Pub Company owned and operated 10 public houses in central England.
 All have now been sold.

 The Crown Hotel in the centre of Harrogate is a 115 bedroom hotel with extensive conference and banqueting facilities which has been restored to its former glory.
+Albion exited the Crown Hotel in August 2017

 The Place Sandwich owned and operated the 37 bedroom Bell Hotel in Sandwich.
 Following extensive refurbishment and revival of the hotel's trading, the company was sold to Shepherd Neame in September 2011.